haaker1/DD2480-CI/README.md

     1. `./ngrok http 8021`

-- With the CI server running, add the public link as a Webhook to your GitHub repository
+- With the CI server running, add the public link as a Webhook to your GitHub repository and set the "Content type" to be `application/json`.